chrisgrieser/obsidian-theme-design-utilities/README.md

 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.

 <img width=40% alt="Test Notice" src="https://user-images.githubusercontent.com/73286100/144614112-de2e3bc2-d8f0-4c0f-b770-3718a8c6ce33.png">

+### Light/Dark Mode Toggle
+A simple command to toggle between light and dark mode.

 ### Cheatsheets
 Directly open a cheat sheet showing the Obsidian CSS classes.[^2]